francoataffarel/PPPwn-PS4Browser_not_only/README.md

 I prepared a Docker setup with everything you need to perform the jailbreak.
 While waiting for Sony to authorize my report, let's use the browser or curl.

-!!!!**IMPORTANT!!!
+**!!!!IMPORTANT!!!!
 Docker uses port 80 in host mode connected directly interface from host***

 You need a system to trigger the exploit, whether it's Windows, Raspberry Pi, or something else, but I believe you need at least the following hardware requirements: